SafeConstellations: Mitigating Over-Refusals in LLMs Through Task-Aware Representation Steering: Experimental Settings

-\textbf{Evaluation Framework:} For each sample $(x_i, t_i)$, we generate responses $y_i$ and annotate them using two LLM-as-a-judge protocols.
-The first protocol classifies refusal behavior as $r_i \in \{\textit{direct answer}, \textit{direct refusal}, \textit{indirect refusal}\}$ \cite{or-paper}, where direct answers indicate helpfulness, direct refusals indicate unwillingness to respond and indirect refusals offer alternative suggestions without addressing the original query.
+\textbf{Evaluation Framework.} For each sample $(x_i, t_i)$, we generate responses $y_i$ and annotate them using two LLM-as-a-judge protocols.
+The first protocol classifies refusal behavior into $r_i \in \{\textit{direct answer}, \textit{direct refusal}, \textit{indirect refusal}\}$ \cite{or-paper}, where direct answers indicate helpfulness, direct refusals indicate unwillingness to respond and indirect refusals offer alternative suggestions without addressing the original query.
 The second protocol assesses safety characteristics as $s_i \in \{\textit{benign}, \textit{cautious}, \textit{harmful}\}$, that distinguish between responses that are entirely safe, acknowledge potential risks while remaining helpful or generate harmful responses.
+Find the exact prompt used in the Appendix \ref{app:dataset}.